-This type of watch is hailed for its precision and energy saving qualities, factors that have contributed to its sharp rise in popularity.
+This type of watch is hailed for its precision and energy-saving qualities, factors that have contributed to its sharp rise in popularity.
 So how does a kinetic watch work?
 This article will provide the answer to that question plus more.

 How Does a Kinetic Watch Work?

 Kinetic energy is the energy produced through motion.
 This type of energy, created by the body’s movement is what powers kinetic watches.
-Motion like swinging your arms while walking, turning the steering wheel while driving, or simple everyday movements cause the oscillating weights within the watch to rotate.
+Motion like swinging your arms while walking, turning the steering wheel while driving or simple everyday movements cause the oscillating weights within the watch to rotate.

 The rotating pendulum is attached to a large gear which meshes with a small pinion.
 When you move, the pendulum turns and spins the pinion at a high speed (up to 100,000 rpm).
-This is coupled to a small electrical generator which charges a storage device (a capacitor or a rechargeable battery).
+This is coupled to a small electrical generator that charges a storage device (a capacitor or a rechargeable battery).
 The energy stored in the capacitor discharges slowly over time.
 Depending on the watch model, a full charge can last anywhere from two weeks to six months.

 Kinetic Watch vs. Automatic Watch?

 First, we need to discuss what a movement is (not to be confused with physical motion).
 The movement is the mechanism of the watch, consisting of many moving parts.
 A kinetic movement is also known as automatic quartz movement.
 Kinetic watches combine the best features of an automatic and a quartz watch.

 Just like an automatic, a kinetic watch has a self-winding movement, but it uses a quartz timekeeping mechanism.
 The capacitor transfers energy to the quartz crystal that vibrates at a high frequency to move the gears at a consistent rate.